iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 ???+ "Before you begin"
     1. Ensure that you have the [kubectl CLI](https://kubernetes.io/docs/reference/kubectl/).
-    2. Have access to a cluster running [KServe ModelMesh Serving](https://github.com/kserve/modelmesh-serving) and [Istio](https://istio.io).
-For example, you can create a modelmesh-serving [Quickstart](https://github.com/kserve/modelmesh-serving/blob/main/docs/quickstart.md) environment and install a [demo version](https://istio.io/latest/docs/setup/getting-started/) of Istio.
-Ensure `istioctl` is in your path.
+    2. Have access to a cluster running [KServe ModelMesh Serving](https://github.com/kserve/modelmesh-serving).
+For example, you can create a modelmesh-serving [Quickstart](https://github.com/kserve/modelmesh-serving/blob/main/docs/quickstart.md) environment.
+    3. Install [Istio](https://istio.io).
+You can install the [demo profile](https://istio.io/latest/docs/setup/getting-started/).

 ## Install the Iter8 controller